 Jeremy Purvis was appointed a Liberal Democrat working peer in August 2013, taking the title Lord Purvis of Tweed.
-He was born at the mouth of the river in Berwick-upon-Tweed and represented its source as Member of the Scottish Parliament for Tweeddale, Ettrick & Lauderdale (2003-2011).
-When elected he was the youngest constituency MSP and he is one of the youngest ever Life Peers.
+He represented Berwick-upon-Tweed, his birthplace, as Member of the Scottish Parliament for Tweeddale, Ettrick & Lauderdale from 2003 to 2011.
+At the time of his election, he was the youngest constituency MSP.
+He is also one of the youngest ever Life Peers.

-In Parliament he successfully steered through the House of Lords the International Development (Official Development Assistance Target) Act 2015, establishing in law the UK’s annual commitment to reach the 0.7% of GNP for overseas development assistance.
+He successfully steered through the House of Lords the International Development (Official Development Assistance Target) Act 2015.
+This established in law the UK’s annual commitment to reach the 0.7% of GNP for overseas development assistance.
 In the 2015-16 session he introduced a Constitutional Convention Bill to establish a British citizen led constitutional convention to renew British democracy.

 Jeremy Purvis is a member of the House of Lords International Relations Committee, Executive Committee member of the Commonwealth Parliamentary Association (UK) and a member of the Executive Committee of the British Group of the Inter Parliamentary Union.
 He is co-chair and office holder of a number of All Party Parliamentary Groups on constitutional reform, the Global Goals, human rights, democratic participation and supporting Scottish industries such as textiles and whisky.
 In 2016 Jeremy was appointed a member of the Independent Commission on Parliamentary Reform by the Presiding Officer of the Scottish Parliament.